Bernard Buffet

 Bernard Buffet became an iconic figure of the 1950s.

 In 1950, Bernard Buffet began a romantic relationship with Pierre Bergé.
-This relationship continued until 1958.
+Their relationship continued until 1958.

-At that time, Bernard Buffet established a work routine that would last throughout his career.
+During this period, Bernard Buffet established a work routine that would last throughout his career.
 Each year, he devoted himself to a major artistic theme.
-Alongside these annual themes, Bernard Buffet also painted smaller works featuring a variety of subjects.
+Alongside these annual themes, he also painted smaller works featuring a variety of subjects.

 In 1954, Bernard Buffet won first place in a poll organised by the magazine Connaissance des Arts, which named the ten best post-war painters.

-While continuing to paint, the young artist was sought after for advertising campaigns, illustrations, as well as for designing sets and costumes for theatre and opera.
-Some of his works were shown worldwide and even appeared in iconic films such as How to Marry a Millionaire with Marilyn Monroe and Lauren Bacall.
+While continuing to paint, the young artist was sought after for advertising campaigns and illustrations, as well as for designing sets and costumes for theatre and opera.
+Some of his works were shown worldwide and even appeared in iconic films such as How to Marry a Millionaire, starring Marilyn Monroe and Lauren Bacall.

 In 1958, Bernard Buffet met the singer and writer Annabel Schwob.
-They married in December of the same year and remained together for more than forty years.
+They married in December of the same year and would remain together for more than forty years.

 1960s